-Interestingly, Iloca performed a minor upgrade of the previous Iloca II during its production life.
-This involved changes to the front panel and to the release lever for camera back.
+It's worth noting that Iloca performed a minor upgrade of the previous Iloca II during its production life.
+This involved changes to the front panel and a modified release lever for the camera back.
 The chrome trim strips which were previously screwed on to the front panel to hold the leatherette covering in place were replaced by a new one-piece front panel, and a larger but less bulky release lever was introduced.
 These changes continue with the newer IIa model, except that the front panel is now all chrome without the leatherette covering.

 Otherwise the specification is as for the previous Iloca Stereo II model.
 This model produces stereo pairs in the Realist (or 5p) format.
 Lenses are a pair of 1:3.5 35mm Jlitars which can accept Series V accessories.

 This model benefits from being able to use all of the accessories available for the Iloca Stereo II.
 Production only lasted a year or so for the Iloca branded version before it was superseded by the substantially redesigned Iloca Stereo Rapid.
 However, the Stereo IIa continued for quite some time in the form of the Tower Stereo.

 One tip when using this model camera: You must have a film loaded in the camera before you can fire the shutter.
 You must also wind the film on with the film advance knob and set the the shutter tension with the lever located directly under the knob before you can take a photo.

 This camera is virtually identical in function and performance to the Iloca Stereo II.
 Like the older model, it has a solid feel to it, and is easy to hold steady due to its width.
 The results produced are quite good and it is an enjoyable camera to use.
 There is also a good selection of accessories available - an inheritance from the previous model.

 Format:135 Film; Realist (5p) format producing image sizes 24mm x 23mm